 The old Feudal system is beginning to give way to early Modern Europe.

 Above all, these developments put much more power into the hands of monarchs and their officials.
-Gradually, these were able to wrest control of justice and administration from fief-holders, so that centralised states were able to emerge.
+Gradually, these were able to wrest control of justice and administration from fief-holders, so that centralized states were able to emerge.

 In some places, such as England and Holland, the later Middle Ages saw the manorial economy replaced by something new.
-The Black Death of the mid-14th century, along with subsequent local outbreaks of plague which kept the population of western Europe in check, caused a shortage of labour, which naturally increased its value.
-The labour services which serfs owed thus became less profitable to the lords, who came therefore to prefer money rents instead.
+The Black Death of the mid-14th century, along with subsequent local outbreaks of plague which kept the population of western Europe in check, caused a shortage of labor, which naturally increased its value.
+The labor services which serfs owed thus became less profitable to the lords, who came therefore to prefer money rents instead.
 Manors were increasingly divided up into individual private farms, each under its own tenant farmer.
 In these areas, serfdom had more or less vanished by the end of the Middle Ages.

 In these ways, while elements of feudalism continued in many parts of western Europe right up to the 18th and 19th centuries, the feudal system as a whole, with its hierarchy of fiefs and lords and vassals, had died out by the end of the 16th century.
 In same places, where this process was most advanced, fiefs, whose lords enjoyed political, military, judicial and economic power over them, had become simply landed estates, which were economic units only.
-In other places they remained units of localised power.
-Nowhere, however, were they the centres of military and lordly power which they had been in the high Middle Ages.
+In other places they remained units of localized power.
+Nowhere, however, were they the centers of military and lordly power which they had been in the high Middle Ages.